-Senior Volunteer Programs and Opportunities
+Senior Volunteering: Benefits and Opportunities

-2. Promote physical activity.
 Volunteering is a good way to build physical activity into your senior loved one’s daily routine.
 It doesn’t mean they have to do something overly physically exertive, but maintaining physical fitness as we age helps keep away disease and injury.

-4. Mental health benefits.
 Helping others keeps the brain and body active, which can improve cognitive health.
 Volunteering also lowers the risk of health issues such as dementia and can improve longevity.

 You don’t have to look too far or too hard to find a specific cause that is of interest.
 Here are some ideas for volunteering that you or your senior loved one might enjoy:

 • Senior Corps offers people ages 55+ the opportunity to connect with people and organizations that desperately need their help and assistance.
 Senior Corps offers a variety of different programs so that seniors can find the right fit for them.